python-escpos/python-escpos/README.rst

 None of the vendors cited in this project agree or endorse any of the patterns or implementations.
-Its names are used only to maintain context.
+Their names are used only to maintain context.